Back to Blog

 A close-up of a printed map of the Upper Midwest United States centered on Wisconsin, which is shaded in light pink.
 Major cities such as Madison, Milwaukee, Green Bay, and Wausau are labeled, along with nearby cities like Minneapolis and St. Paul in Minnesota.
 Surrounding states including Minnesota, Iowa, and Michigan are partially visible, along with geographic features like the Mississippi River and Lake Michigan.
 The map has a textured, vintage atlas style with colored regions and labeled borders.

-Step 6: Maintaining Ongoing Compliance For Your LLC
+Step 7: Maintaining Ongoing Compliance For Your LLC

 After formation and obtaining the necessary documents involving that, the most important aspect of keeping your business in good standing is ensuring the ongoing compliance for your LLC.
 This will include things such as submitting annual reports accurately and on time, as well as registering and renewing any required business licenses that are needed by businesses in your specific industry.
+It is crucial to meet all reporting requirements, including filing annual reports with the Wisconsin Department of Financial Institutions.
+Business tax registration is necessary for state and local tax compliance, and you must register for applicable taxes such as sales tax and employment taxes.
+Depending on your business location and activities, you may also need to obtain local licenses or permits by checking with city or county offices.
+When submitting ownership information and tax registration forms, your mailing address is required for proper documentation and correspondence.

 Annual Reports

 With your business officially formed, you will need to ensure you are submitting annual reports each year accurately and on time.
 In the state of Wisconsin, there are 4 set windows businesses will need to renew their business in and it corresponds to the date you formed your LLC.
 These renewal windows are January 1st-March 31st, April 1st-June 30th, July 1st-September 30th, and October 1st-December 31st.
-Whatever date your formation date falls into will be your window to file, and you are able to file your annual report any day within this window.
+Whatever window your formation date falls into will be your window to file, and you are able to file your annual report any day within this window.
 Annual reports in Wisconsin will cost $26 with all fees included and the approval process will be instant.
 Your certified document will be sent to your contact email on file after submission.

 Business Licenses